Approach

 A partner at a $600M PE fund told me something I have heard dozens of times.
 He called Deloitte about AI strategy for his portfolio companies.
 They quoted $450K for a 12-week engagement.
 His entire annual technology budget was $300K.

 This is not a Deloitte problem.
-It is a structural problem.
-Big 4 firms have overhead structures, partner compensation models, and staffing ratios that make small engagements unprofitable.
-Their minimum viable project needs to generate enough revenue to cover the partner, the manager, two senior consultants, and four analysts assigned to your account.
+It is a structural one.
+Big 4 firms have overhead, partner compensation, and staffing ratios that make small engagements unprofitable.
+Their smallest project still needs to cover a partner, a manager, two senior consultants, and four analysts.

 For a $5B fund, that math works.
 For a $500M fund with six people on the deal team, it does not.